-There is usually a perfectly simple explanation for this, so have a read of the below and try out the pointers – you should be back up and running in no time.
+There is usually a straightforward explanation for this, so read the below and try out the pointers – you should be back up and running in no time.

-- Best check the volume first – it could be that the volume is turned all the way down.
-If you have a manual control, simply crank it up.
+- Best check the volume first.
+It could be that the volume is turned down.
+If you have manual control, crank it up.

-- Could you be on the wrong setting?
+- Could you be using the wrong setting?
 You may have accidentally switched to a different program!